 The 2016 exhibition program began with the group exhibition Aqueous Earth, followed by the solo show Eva Kot’átková: ERROR.
 Lugar a Dudas, an independent non-profit space in Cali, Colombia was in residence in ISCP’s gallery from April through June 2016.
-Richard Ibghy & Marilou Lemmens’ solo show Measures of Inequity was presented throughout the summer and The Animal Mirror, the final exhibition of 2016, is currently on view through January 27, 2017.
+Richard Ibghy & Marilou Lemmens’ solo show Measures of Inequity was presented throughout the summer and The Animal Mirror, the final exhibition of 2016, was on view through January 27, 2017.

 ISCP began to commission and produce offsite projects in 2011 by current residents and alumni.
 Through connecting residents to resources in the immediate neighborhood and Greater New York, this program supports resident and alumni practices, strengthens the vitality of East Williamsburg and integrates residents’ work into the life of the city.
 Not limited to a singular form of social or public practice, ISCP is interested in responding to resident needs, with a focus on temporary site-specific work in the public realm.
 ISCP seeks out meaningful partnerships with other organizations including the New York City Department of Parks & Recreation, New York City Department of Transportation Urban Art Program, Moore Street Market and Southside United HDFC El Museo de Los Sures, and provides funding for selected commissions.